AWS Storage Gateway

 • Each Tape Gateway is preconfigured with a media changer and tape drives, which are available to the existing client backup applications as iSCSI devices.
 Tape cartridges can be added as needed to archive the data.

-• Gateway-VTL provides a virtual tape infrastructure that scales seamlessly with the business needs and eliminates the operational burden of provisioning, scaling, and maintaining a physical tape infrastructure.
+• Tape Gateway provides a virtual tape infrastructure that scales seamlessly with business needs and eliminates the operational burden of provisioning, scaling, and maintaining a physical tape infrastructure.

 • Virtual Tape

-• Each gateway can contain 1500 tapes or up to 150 TiB 1 PiB of total tape data, with each tape ranging from 100 GiB to 2.5 TiB
+• Each gateway can contain 1500 tapes or up to 1 PiB of total tape data, with each tape ranging from 100 GiB to 15 TiB (increased from 5 TiB in 2022).

-• Tapes in the Virtual tape library are backup in S3
+• Tapes in the Virtual tape library are backed up in Amazon S3.

 • Backup software writes data to the gateway, the gateway stores data locally, and then asynchronously uploads it to virtual tapes in S3.

-• When the backup software ejects a tape, the gateway moves the tape to the VTS for long term storage
+• When the backup software ejects a tape, the gateway moves the tape to the VTS (S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive based on the tape pool).

 • Cache storage